state-alchemists/zrb/docs/concepts/tasks/README.md

 - `Retry`: The task has been failed and will be re-started.
 - `Ready`: The task is ready.

-# Common task parameters
+# Common Task Parameters

 Zrb tasks share some common parameters like `name`, `icon`, `color`, `description`, etc.

-Some parameters are required, while some others are optionals.
-Please refer to [each specific task documentation](#type-of-tasks) for more complete list of parameters.
+Some parameters are required, while some others are optional.
+Please refer to [each specific task documentation](#type-of-tasks) for a more complete list of parameters.

 ## `name`